 Dinner at Weinkeller (a craft wine brewery) is the perfect sharing experience.
 Our choice of succulent beef filet in an espresso rub with truffle oil and parmesan frites goes well with glasses of cabernet franc (the pampering continues!).
 We eat dessert next to a roaring fire, bracing ourselves for the cold.

 After dinner, it’s a short walk to Queen Victoria Park, full of trees aglow with holiday lights from which we watch a spectacular firework show (part of the Winter Festival of Lights).
 Across the street the falls are illuminated with LED lights – a new addition to the majestic view that transform the frozen falls through a rainbow of colours.

 Strolling Back in Time

-Following a history-packed morning including visits to Morse & Son (Canada’s first funeral home), Niagara Falls History Museum (where you can see Laura Secord’s bonnet and other war relics) and a British Methodist Episcopal Church (founded in 1814, and a site on the Underground Railroad)—we have earned high tea at Queen Charlotte Tea Room.
-We drink a pot of Scottish Caramel and take our Victorian-dressed server’s suggestion to put Devonshire cream on top of the jam on our scone: “If you go to meet the Queen that’s how you do it.”
+A history-packed morning includes visits to Morse & Son (Canada’s first funeral home), Niagara Falls History Museum (where you can see Laura Secord’s bonnet and other war relics) and a British Methodist Episcopal Church (founded in 1814, and a site on the Underground Railroad).

 Later, pulling out of the Victorian Gothic Revival train station we feel re-energized.
 Though Niagara Falls is usually a summer destination for honeymooners and families, it’s been a magical winter get-away for us.